sanvari2022/buggyCypressautomation/README.md

 # Project Description

   Cypress framework with Javascript is used to automate the resource https://buggy.justtestit.org/.
   As  An end user functional flow is used in the generation of scripts.
-An user visits site, register,login, update profile and votes.
+An user visits a site, register,login, update profile and vote.
-  As an Functional automation tester, i have identified bugs in the error messages, validation messages and site.Idenfied bugs are reported in
+  As an Functional automation tester, I have identified bugs in the error messages, validation messages and site.Identified bugs are reported in
   [BugsinBuggytest.docx](https://github.com/sanvari2022/buggyCypressautomation/blob/master/BugsinBuggytest.docx).
-To View the bugs, please download Word cocument to view all the details of the bugs with screenshots.
+To View the bugs, please download Word document to view all the details of the bugs with screenshots.
   Please open "BugsinBuggytest.docx" for all 5 bugs/issues.

 # Bugs reported